VATSALVARSHNEY108/B.O.I.-MARK-2/docs/VOICE_COMMANDING_GUIDE.md

 ### 🔊 **Voice Output**

-- **VATSAL Speaks Back**: When VATSAL Mode is ON, all responses are spoken aloud
+- **BOI Speaks Back**: When BOI Mode is ON, all responses are spoken aloud
 - **Natural Voice**: Human-like text-to-speech with personality
 - **Smart Queueing**: Responses are queued and spoken in order
 - **Background Processing**: Speech doesn't block other operations